X-Ray Imaging and Spectroscopy Mission: Resolve

 Resolve is an X-ray micro calorimeter developed by NASA and the Goddard Space Flight Center.
 The instrument is a duplicate version of its Hitomi predecessor.
 It used some space-qualified hardware left from the manufacture of Hitomi 's SXS.

 Xtend

 Xtend is an X-ray CCD camera.
 Xtend improves on the energy resolution of Hitomis SXI.

 Launch

 JAXA launched XRISM on 6 September 2023 at 23:42 UTC (7 September 08:42 Japan Standard Time) using an H-IIA rocket from Tanegashima Space Center.
 XRISM was successfully inserted into orbit on the same day, and the accompanying launch payload, SLIM, began its multi-month journey to the Moon.

 A protective shutter over the Resolve instrument's detector has failed to open.
 This does not prevent the instrument from operating, but limits it to observing X-rays of energy 1800 eV and above, as opposed to the planned 300 eV.
-A similar shutter over Xtend has opened normally.